 The AP200H package includes the MaxiAP200 app software free.
 Its built-in “Mall” function helps you download the software for your vehicle straight through the app.
 If you want to download software for additional vehicle models, you can do so with a one-time purchase of $15.99 per vehicle.

-The Autel AP200H is our recommended OBD2 scanner for beginners and everyday car owners who want to monitor their cars’ performance.
+The Autel AP200H is recommended for beginners and everyday car owners who want to monitor their cars’ performance.